Residential Realtor For Austin, TX Metro Area

 Tip 5.
 Closing

-Schedule the sale of home first because you will need the funds from the sale of old home to purchase your new home.
+Schedule the sale of home first because you may need the funds from the sale of old home to purchase your new home.
 There is a strong possible both closings will not be done with the same title company.
 If all parties would agree to one title company this would tend to make the closing of both transactions work more smoothly.
 Remember in real estate transactions, the signing of closing papers does no mean ownership has transferred.
 Ownership normally transfers when the transaction has been funded.